 Time efficiency and organization is the key to success in any business endeavor.

 I suggest working in batches.
 That is, working with small groups of items, whereby they are all cleaned, prepared, photographed, entered into inventory, measured, and listed simultaneously in groups.
 Rather than going through all the steps for two items, wait until you have ten items to process!
 The routine, mindset, and time allocation will lead to greater productivity!

 Another time-efficient practice is to use text replacement to create typographic shortcuts when drafting listings.
 Text replacement templates will streamline the listing process.
 For example, when I type “EC”, the phrase “Excellent Condition” auto-populates in the text space.
 I have over 100 of these!

 To maximize productivity, I also prepare items for shipment prior to sale.
 Immediately after photographing and measuring, I package items into recyclable clear bags and enter them into inventory.
-Upon sale, they are retrieved and ready to go- there is no need to refold, resteam, lint-remove, or weather-protect!
+Upon sale, they are retrieved and ready to go- they are already steamed, nicely folded, and weather-protected.

 The most useful tool for my business has been Vendoo, which allows me to cross-list items to multiple platforms in minutes and delist and relist stale items in seconds!
 This consistent activity pleases my platforms and leads to many sales.
 Vendoo saves me so much time and has amplified my profit margins!

 Remember that time is money.
 Challenge yourself to periodically document the time spent on various tasks over the course of a given week.
 This will allow you to evaluate your time allocation and brainstorm ways to streamline processes and maximize efficiency!